 The significance of the National Flood Insurance Program (NFIP) is that citizens would not be able to buy flood insurance if their local jurisdictional government does not participate in the NFIP.
 Communities are classified in a system scored between 1 -10.
 Class 1 affords the highest premium reduction allowed, and Class 10 affords no reduction to their premiums.
 Communities not participating are classified as Class 10 by default and their residents are not eligible for the NFIP.
 The COJ is a participant in the NFIP and participates in the CRS, which allows communities to have a discount on the premium rates paid by their citizens for flood insurance.
-COJ residents may receive flood zone determinations or CRS information from the Development Management Group Office in the PPD where a certified Floodplain Manager coordinates the city's participation.
+Residents may receive flood zone determinations or CRS information from the Development Management Group Office in the PPD where a certified Floodplain Manager coordinates the participation of each jurisdiction in Duval County.
+In the context of the National Flood Insurance Program (NFIP), "SI" refers to "Substantial Improvement," and "SD" refers to "Substantial Damage," which are triggers for specific NFIP requirements in flood hazard areas.
+Within each jurisdiction, the jurisdiction's Floodplain Administrator is authorized and directed to administer and enforce the provisions of the local floodplain management ordinance and ensure the commitments and requirements of the NFIP are satisfied (Reference: City of Jacksonville Ordinance Sec.
+652.302; City of Atlantic Beach Ordinance Ch.
+8 Sec.
+8-15; City of Jacksonville Beach Ordinance Sec.
+34-467(3)).